If you are a Provider for individuals in Ross County or are looking to become one, this area is just for you!

 Certification & Training

-INTERSTED IN BECOMING A PROVIDER?
+INTERESTED IN BECOMING A PROVIDER?

-The Ohio Department of Developmental Disabilities (DODD) requires all providers of Medicaid waiver services be certified, there is an online application that you will need to complete, prior to being selected for any waiver services. (https://dodd.ohio.gov/providers).
+The Ohio Department of Developmental Disabilities (DODD) requires all providers of Medicaid waiver services to be certified, and there is an online application that you will need to complete, prior to being selected for any waiver services. (https://dodd.ohio.gov/providers).

 We have included some easy to use guides to help you through this process in the links below.
 You will want to complete the necessary training prior to starting your DODD application.
 Some of the process takes place on different platforms, so please download and follow the user guides for those steps.